 Key measurements of IMGC's success are:

-As we approach future IMGC Symposia, we are proud to continue to recruit new scientists, increase productivity and impact; and foster collaborations to advance lactation and milk science.
+As we approach future IMGC Symposia, we are proud to continue to recruit new scientists, increase productivity and impact; and foster collaborations to advance milk science.
 We would like to thank all of our IMGC participants and partners for working together to advance the field!